Dunkindon13/CourseWebsite/README.md

 # Course Website

 This full-fledged project, which uses the MVC design pattern, includes a front-end(Angular), back-end(PHP) and database(MySQL).
-It features a navbar, separate logins for teachers and students, guards, announcements board, assignments page(current and submitted) and the ability for teacher's to add/edit announcements and assignments.
+It features a navbar, separate logins for teachers and students, guards, announcements board, assignments page(current and submitted) and the ability for teachers to add/edit announcements and assignments.

 ## Front-End